-Association of increased maternal ferritin levels with gestational diabetes and intra-uterine growth retardation.
+Association of increased maternal ferritin levels with gestational diabetes and intra-uterine growth retardation

 The objectives of the present study were to determine whether or not increased serum ferritin in women with premature labour is associated with gestational diabetes mellitus (GDM) and intra-uterine growth retardation (IUGR) and, if so, whether or not such increased levels reflect excess maternal iron stores, and have an effect on neonatal iron status and outcome.

 This prospective, single-hospital, observational study involved 63 mothers and their 90 preterm neonates.
 Full blood counts as well as serum ferritin, soluble transferrin receptor (sTfR) and erythropoietin concentrations were compared across the three study groups based on maternal ferritin levels at the time of delivery.
 Perinatal history, neonatal morbidity and early outcomes were also assessed.